Please enter your date of birth for full access.

 So, next time you step into Shiraz Kitchen, remember, you’re not just a customer.
 You’re stepping into a space brimming with the laughter, hard work, and endless hospitality of my youth.
 Welcome to Shiraz Kitchen, where the spirit of my lively, welcoming childhood continues to thrive.

-Leave a comment
+Leave a comment (all fields required)

 Comments will be approved before showing up.